 USC Architecture School grad Robert Thorguson graced the hills of Laurel Canyon with a handful of handsome mid-century homes.
 This architectural gem is rumored to be one of three special dwellings the architect designed for himself.

 Built in 1953, the home sits on nearly an acre-sized lot surrounded by forest-like grounds and completely invisible from the street below.
-You enter 8956 Wonderland Park Ave through a gated driveway leading to a dwelling where walls of glass connect the entire home to the great outdoors.
+You enter 8956 Wonderland Park Ave through a gated driveway leading to a dwelling where glass walls connect the entire home to the great outdoors.

-With concrete floors equipped with radiant heat under your feet and wood beam ceilings above the magazine-worthy interior offers open concept living featuring two wood burning fireplaces and an ultra sexy master suite with direct access to the pool and outdoor shower.
+With concrete floors equipped with radiant heat under your feet and wood beam ceilings above, the magazine-worthy interior offers open-concept living featuring two wood-burning fireplaces and an ultra-sexy primary suite with direct pool and outdoor shower access.